 Susan B. Anthony was strong-willed, energetic, a strategic thinker with discipline and organizational skills, and a mindset that “cautious, careful people, always casting about to preserve their reputation and social standing, never can bring about a reform.”
 She passed away in 1906, fourteen years before women received the right to vote after the passing of the 19th Amendment.

-Note: If you enjoyed this snapshot biography about Susan B. Anthony, please consider supporting Historical Snapshots with a donation.
+Note: If you enjoyed this snapshot biography of Susan Brownell Anthony, please consider supporting Historical Snapshots with a donation.
 To donate, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
 Your support is much appreciated .